-English Martyrs' CVA operates a whole school approach and ethos to safeguarding and protecting children.
+English Martyrs' operates a whole school approach and ethos to safeguarding and protecting children.
 Where safeguarding is concerned, we maintain an attitude of "it could happen here".
 We recognise that everyone in the academy has a role to play to keep children safe; this includes ensuring children feel heard and understood, identifying concerns, sharing information, and taking prompt action.
 Safeguarding and child protection is incorporated in all relevant aspects of processes and policy development.
 All systems, processes and policies operate with the best interests of a child at their centre.

 - 1.9 We ensure that all children are safeguarded while on or off academy premises and are proactive about anticipating and managing risks that children face in the wider community and online.
 To support this the academy assesses the risks and issues in the wider community when considering the well-being and safety of its learners.
-Due to the context of our academy, our children may be at greater risk of domestic abuse, County Lines and radicalisation to right wing extremism. - 1.10 To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative (Derby and Derbyshire's local version of Operation Encompass) Our pupils are regularly exposed to learning opportunities about keeping safe through our wellbeing days, PSHE curriculum, Online Safety curriculum and our key message of Be Safe. - 1.11 The academy recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2018) (Note: this is currently under consultation).
-As a relevant agency, the academy understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire (note: this is currently under review). - 1.12 To support key multi-agency safeguarding communications we have a dedicated secure safeguarding email address safeguarding@eng.srscmat.co.uk which is accessible by at least two members of our safeguarding staff.
+Due to the context of our academy, our children may be at greater risk of domestic abuse as a result of parental alcohol and drug abuse, County Lines due to the location of the school and proximity to the M1 and Far Right Wing radicalisation. - 1.10 To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative (Derby and Derbyshire's local version of Operation Encompass) Additionally, the academy uses the PSHE curriculum, online safety modules and have a peer led digital leader programme i-vengers to protect learners. - 1.11 The academy recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2023) (Note: this is currently under consultation).
+As a relevant agency, the academy understands its role within local safeguarding arrangements and operates in accordance with the Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire. - 1.12 To support key multi-agency safeguarding communications we have a dedicated secure safeguarding email address safeguarding@eng.srscmat.co.uk which is accessible by at least two members of our safeguarding staff.
 During the academy term and in academy hours, this is checked daily.
 An 'out of office' message is operational during other times and in academy holidays to advise partner agencies if and how often messages will be checked/responded to and when the academy will reopen.

-1.13 The academy is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding school age children and learning from case reviews and other DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
-Ours DSL group meet fortnightly to share local learning and attend CRE mapping as well as other local meetings when they arise.
+1.13 The academy is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: safeguarding.school.age.children and learning from case reviews and other DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
+The academy works with agencies such as the school nurse service, emotional wellbeing services and Children's Services.